bitnami/charts/bitnami/victoriametrics/README.md

 helm install my-release oci://registry-1.docker.io/bitnamicharts/victoriametrics
 ```

-Looking to use victoriametrics in production?
+Looking to use VictoriaMetrics in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.

 ## Introduction

-This chart bootstraps a [victoriametrics](https://github.com/bitnami/containers/tree/main/bitnami/victoriametrics-vmselect) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [VictoriaMetrics](https://github.com/bitnami/containers/tree/main/bitnami/victoriametrics-vmselect) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.